 LISTEN TO AUDIO OF THIS CONTENT

-Valium High: In the class of benzodiazepine medications, Diazepam was first marketed as Valium.
+Valium High: In the class of benzodiazepine medications, Its generic name is Diazepam.
 It is one of the original anti-anxiety medications invented.

 Approved by the Food and Drug Administration in 1963,Diazepam’s popularity among prescribing physicians quickly overtook barbiturates and made Hoffmann-La Roche, the Swiss company that developed it, a giant in the pharmaceutical industry.

 - The drug-taking American public embraced the drug and it became a mainstay on the party scene and in popular culture.

 - It is a classified as a Schedule 4 controlled substance in the U.S. and around the world.

 Diazepam is a long-acting benzodiazepine and, like other benzos, it creates a sedative effect in areas of the brain responsible for fear, worry or a sense of impending doom.
 This is one of the reasons it is such an effective medication for people suffering from anxiety-disorders, like chronic panic attacks.
 Diazepam is also prescribed, at times, for:

 - restless-leg syndrome